NASW Chapters

 Gwen Bouie-Haynes headshots

-Gwen Bouie-Haynes has implemented NASW Chapter communications and outreach in Mississippi on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2022) in collaboration with the UT Austin HBRT team.
+Gwen Bouie-Haynes implemented NASW Chapter communications and outreach in Mississippi on behalf of the Connect to End COVID-19 Campaign and hosted a MI-SBIRT Training (2022) in collaboration with the UT Austin HBRT team.
 She also has served as the initiative’s Special Populations Project Coordinator.

 This project gives a voice to parts of the country that we might not otherwise hear from.